Drinkingbear996/SampleServer/README.md

 ## Project Overview
 This project implements a simple single-server **key-value store** using Flask.
 The server supports basic operations like `GET`, `PUT`, and `DELETE` to manage key-value pairs.
 The system ensures **thread safety** for concurrent operations by using per-key locks and includes a **persistence mechanism** that periodically saves in-memory data to disk to prevent data loss.
 Additionally, the project features **operation logging** for monitoring and debugging.

+## Update(2024 11.9)

+This project has been enhanced to support consistent hashing for distributing the load across multiple instances.
+Three containerized key-value store instances have been deployed using Docker, each listening on a unique port (8081, 8082, 8083).
+The updated implementation improves scalability and performance, reducing latency and increasing throughput as more instances are added.
+Benchmark results and testing details are provided in the updated documentation.
 ## Features
 - **API operations**: Supports `GET`, `PUT`, and `DELETE` requests for key-value storage management.
 - **Thread safety**: Implements per-key locks to ensure concurrent requests do not conflict.